 Ferry Between the North Island and South Island

 Because a ferry ride between Wellington and Picton is the best way to get between the North and South Island when travelling New Zealand by road, we put this quick guide together about taking the ferry.
-There’s lots to see on the 3–3h30min journey along Wellington Harbour, Cook Strait, Marlborough Sounds, Queen Charlotte Sound and Picton, and vice versa.
+There are lots to see on the 3–3h30min journey along Wellington Harbour, Cook Strait, Marlborough Sounds, Queen Charlotte Sound and Picton, and vice versa.
 You can’t even take a ferry trip in New Zealand without wanting to take some pictures!
 We’ll go through some of the highlights and things to know about the trip below.

 Who takes you across Cook Strait?